 Symptoms of Crohn’s Disease

-Crohn’s disease can affect the small intestine, the large intestine, or both.
-In fact:
+Crohn’s disease can affect the small intestine, the large intestine, or both:

 - 30 percent of cases involve only the small intestine.